JBroks/Billie_Eilish_Website/README.md

 **User Story 4:**

 - Solution: Tour section of the website contains a list of upcoming events with detail information about venue and button that will re-direct user to external website of a ticket vendor.
-User can also subscribe to the newsletter to receive a regular updates about upcoming events, new album releases etc.
+User can also subscribe to the newsletter to receive regular updates about upcoming events, new album releases etc.

 **User Story 5:**